-- A. Pursuant to the E-Government Act of 2002, parties shallwill refrain from including, or shallwill partially redact where inclusion is necessary, the following personal data identifiers from all pleadings and papers filed with the clerk of court, including exhibits thereto, unless otherwise ordered by the court: - 1.
-Social Security numbers and Taxpayer Identification numbers.
+A. Pursuant to the E-Government Act of 2002, parties shall refrain from including, or shall partially redact where inclusion is necessary, the following personal data identifiers from all pleadings and papers filed with the clerk of court, including exhibits thereto, unless otherwise ordered by the court:

+- 1. Social Security numbers and Taxpayer Identification numbers.
 Only the last four digits of these numbers should be used. - 2.
 Name of an individual known to be a minor.
 Only the initials of the minor should be used. - 3.
 Dates of birth.
 Only the year should be used. - 4.
 Financial account numbers.
-Only the last four digits of these numbers should be used. - B. Parties wishing to do so may, in addition to the redacted filing, file under seal with the clerk of court either an unredacted copy of the pleading or a reference sheet containing a key to the redacted personal data identifiers.
-Any such filings shallwill contain a cover

-- sheet stating the following, "Document filed under seal pursuant to the E-Government Act."
+Only the last four digits of these numbers should be used. - 5.
+Home addresses.
+Only the city and state should be used. - B. Parties wishing to do so may, in addition to the redacted filing, file under seal with the clerk of court either an unredacted copy of the pleading or a reference sheet containing a key to the redacted personal data identifiers.
+Any such filings shall contain a cover sheet stating the following, "Document filed under seal pursuant to the E-Government Act."
 Such documents will be retained by the clerk of court as part of the record. - C. The responsibility for redacting these personal identifiers rests solely with counsel and the parties.
 The clerk of court will not review each filing for compliance with this rule.